-The following is a good article by Peter Murphy with 4 tips on how to deal with aggressive people.
+The following is a guest article by Peter Murphy with his 4 tips on how to deal with aggressive people.

 How to Kill Fear When Dealing with Aggressive People

 By Peter MurphyThe book, Feel the Fear . . . and Do It Anyway by Susan Jeffers is regarded as a self help classic.
 Have you read it?

 I read it many years ago and I was disappointed by the content of this book that has helped a lot of people take control of their fears.
 Why?
 Because I believe we all have the power to go far beyond feeling the fear.

 And I really think it is important to learn how to transform fear into courage by learning how to use more of your mind and how to take charge of your emotions.

 There are two ways to take fear and transform it into a different emotional state:

 1. Release the fear by letting go of it.

 2. Change the way you represent the experience so that it no longer makes you feel fearful.

 Today I want to look at changing how you represent experiences to yourself.